 - a.
 Human Resources will investigate employee complaints.
 The Title IX coordinator will assess the reported information and address any immediate health or safety concerns.
 If you request an investigation or disciplinary action, or if the Title IX coordinator determines that an investigation is warranted, the Title IX coordinator will subsequently initiate and oversee an investigation.
-The Title IX coordinator may designate an investigator from the university's pool of non-discrimination liaisons and/or an experienced external investigator to conduct the investigation.
+The Title IX coordinator may designate an internal investigator and/or an experienced external investigator to conduct the investigation.
 Depending on the circumstances, the investigator may collaborate with the respondent's supervisor when conducting the investigation.
 Please see the university's Title IX Policy and Procedures for additional information about the Title IX investigation process.17 - b.
 The investigation is a neutral fact-gathering process.
 During the investigation each of the parties will have an opportunity to be heard and to submit information and corroborating evidence.
 The investigator will notify and meet separately with the complainant, you and any third-party witnesses, as appropriate, and will gather relevant and available evidence and information.